 The following three programs are participating in this year’s Open Season for the 2015 plan year: 1) Federal Employees Health Benefits (FEHB) Program; 2) Federal Employees Dental and Vision Insurance Program (FEDVIP); and 3) Flexible Spending Accounts (FSA) Program.
 The open season begins on November 10, 2014, and runs through December 8, 2014.
 You should read the Open Season Announcement thoroughly for important information pertaining to each program.

-The new 2015 FEHB plan rates are now available on the Office of Personnel Management (OPM) website, and the 2015 plan brochures will soon be available.
-Additionally, the 2015 dental and vision rates for FEDVIP are available, and the plan brochures soon will be.
+The new 2015 FEHB plan rates and plan brochures are now available on the Office of Personnel Management (OPM) website.
+Additionally, the 2015 dental and vision plan rates and plan brochures for FEDVIP are also available.
 FEHB and FEDVIP enrollments will automatically continue into 2015, if no action is taken.
 However, FSA enrollments do not automatically continue into the new year.

 For a list of the Open Season Benefits Fairs refer to the Benefits Calendar of Events.

 4. Annual Leave: Use It Or Donate It!

 Employees are encouraged to review their annual leave balances in preparation for the end of the 2014 leave year on January 10, 2015.
 Annual leave in excess of the carryover limitation must be officially scheduled with your supervisor no later than November 29, 2014, and used no later than January 10, 2015.
 For most employees, a maximum of 240 hours may be carried over from one leave year to the next; however, employees in the Senior Executive Service have a maximum of 720 hours that may be carried over from one leave year to the next.